 We have developed a variety of beading styles with which to embellish garments, and one of our favorites is Armor Beading.
 Armor Beading combines chop beads, bugle beads, and sequins applied in a random order.
 It looks beautiful as an accent around a neckline—especially when applied heavily at the edge and then fading out towards the body of the garment—as well as a stripe around a hemline.
 Armor Beading can also be used to fill a stenciled space.

-Armor Beads are available as a product and offered in six colors now—Black, Dark Grey, Gold, Red, Silver, and White—to use on a wide range of the 25 available colors of organic cotton jersey.
+A bead mix is now available as a product and offered in six colors now—Black, Dark Grey, Gold, Red, Silver, and White—to use on a wide range of available colors of organic cotton jersey.
 As with any of our beading techniques, Armor Beading works best with our Beading Needles and a single strand of Button Craft Thread.

 Armor Beading is used in the June’s Spring fabric treatment (shown above) as well as Beaded Stars.
 Find instructions and a Fabric Map for June’s Spring on pages 118 – 119 of Alabama Studio Sewing + Design.